wisphill/yuu_academy/_aws_ec2/EC2 Placement Group.md

+---
+layout: post
+description: Placement Group is a strategy to define how EC2 instances can be placed in the AWS infrastructure.
+It is like a mechanism how we group our EC2 instances.
+---

 #aws #ec2 #placement_group #group #placement

 Placement Group is a strategy to define how EC2 instances can be placed in the AWS infrastructure.
 It is like a mechanism how we group our EC2 instances.